 December 2018: New attire and grooming guidelines for sister missionaries

-February 2019: The Church closes several international MTCs
+February 2019: Several international MTCs close

 ► You may also like: Where in the world are the Church’s 10 MTCs?

 February 2019: Updates made to missionary communication with family

 The First Presidency announced that missionaries could call and text home weekly.
 “Regular communication with their families is an important part of a missionary’s service,” the First Presidency said.
 “One of the major purposes of this adjustment is to encourage families to be more involved in their missionary’s efforts and experiences.”

 The “Missionary Standards for Disciples of Jesus Christ” was updated for the first time since 2010.
 Missionaries commonly use this handbook for guidance on dealing with a variety of situations, and this new version includes additions about enhanced missionary safety, cultural sensitivity, using technology, and managing stress and mental health challenges.